ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

       -include .make/release.mk

 This will add supporting scripts for changelog generation using `git-chglog` and `GitLab release pages <https://docs.gitlab.com/ee/user/project/releases/>`__.
-A Jira ticket is added to the release notes to enable other teams to refer to the documentation related to process and implementation of git-changelog.

 2. **Include the Release Template in Your GitLab CI/CD Configuration**